Paul Fix: Television

-Although Fix is best-remembered for his recurring role as Marshal Micah Torrance on ABC's Western series The Rifleman, he also performed in guest-starring roles in many other television programs between the 1950s and late 1970s.
-In the 1958 episode "The Golden Gun" on the ABC/Warner Bros.'
-Western Colt .45, he portrayed Frank Wilson Sr., the father of Frank Jr., played by Edd Byrnes.
+Fix had a recurring role as Marshal Micah Torrance on ABC's Western series The Rifleman, which was broadcast from 1958 to 1963.

-On Christmas Day, 1958, Fix appeared in the episode "Medal for Valor" on CBS's Dick Powell's Zane Grey Theater.
-Fix plays Rufus Stewart, a businessman who hires David Manning, played by Richard Basehart, a man with an ill wife, who is in need of medical treatment, to substitute in the American Civil War for Stewart's son, Adam, portrayed by Richard Anderson.
-Manning, who won a Medal of Honor, returns from three years in the United States Army with an affidavit certifying that he was a military substitute so that he can claim western land.
-Rufus Stewart reneges on the promise because the son, the local sheriff, is running for the United States House of Representatives.
-Oddly, Rufus ends up being shot to death in a confrontation that he caused, and Adam agrees to provide the affidavit to Manning.
-The episode does not reveal if the sheriff was elected to Congress, but considers the political liability of one having hired a substitute in the war.
+On Christmas Day 1958, Fix appeared in the episode "Medal for Valor" on CBS's Dick Powell's Zane Grey Theatre.
+Fix plays a businessman who hires a desperate man to substitute for his son in the draft, later to interfere with the man's homesteading rights when it threatens his son's political aspirations.

-Fix guest-starred on the short-lived detective series, Meet McGraw and on the Western series of Rory Calhoun and John Payne, The Texan and The Restless Gun, which aired, respectively, in the same time slot on Mondays on CBS and NBC.
+Fix guest-starred on the short-lived detective series Meet McGraw, on Rory Calhoun's Western series The Texan on CBS and on John Payne's Western series The Restless Gun on NBC.

+In 1957, Fix appeared as General Phil Sheridan in an episode of Tales of Wells Fargo with actor Dale Robertson, star of the series.
 Fix played the historical role of U.S. President Zachary Taylor in the 1960 episode "That Taylor Affair" of the NBC Western series, Riverboat, with Darren McGavin.
 Arlene Dahl was cast in this episode as Lucy Belle.

 In 1961, Fix appeared as Ramsey Collins in the series finale, "Around the Dark Corner", of the NBC crime drama Dante.
 That same year, he played Dr. Abel in the episode "The Haven" on The DuPont Show with June Allyson.
 His other television credits include Adventures of Superman (1953–1954, with Anthony Caruso and Elisha Cook Jr.) and the adventure series, Northwest Passage.

-Fix played Dr Mark Piper in the second pilot episode of Star Trek, "Where No Man Has Gone Before".
-When the first series was filmed, his character was replaced by Leonard McCoy, played by DeForest Kelley.
+Fix played Dr. Mark Piper in the second pilot episode of Star Trek, "Where No Man Has Gone Before".
+When the first season was filmed, his character was replaced by Leonard McCoy, played by DeForest Kelley.